Founder of Nikidokai

 • 2010 – Judo California State Games Champ

 • 2012 – Jiu-Jitsu IBJJF World Champion

 • 2012 – Gracie National Champion

 • California CIF Wrestling Champion

-Senpai Kyler started training Nikidokai in 2013 with Hanshi Nico and pursuing a MMA contract with the UFC.
-His hobbies are tumbling, parkour, swimming, diving, piano and reading.
-He loves teaching Nikidokai Martial Arts and Changing Lives.
+Sensei Kyler started training Nikidokai in 2013 with Hanshi Nico and pursuing a MMA contract with the UFC, On March 10th 2019 Sensei Kyler finally signed with the UFC and awaiting for his 1st fight, hobbies are tumbling, parkour, swimming, diving, piano and reading.
+He loves teaching the Martial Arts and Changing Lives.